Gretchen Goes to Nebraska: Critical reception

 Gretchen Goes to Nebraska received virtually universal critical praise for its uniquely progressive musical approach and varied styles.
 AllMusic's Eduardo Rivadavia named it an AMG Album Pick, noting that it tops its "brilliant" predecessor by "taking their unique sound to unprecedented heights of invention and inspiration."
 Major publications such as Rolling Stone and Q also offered strong praise.
 Gretchen Goes to Nebraska also achieved high slots on various Albums of the Year lists, including No. 4 in Kerrang!.
 Kirk Blows, reviewer of British music newspaper Music Week, found presence of Jimi Hendrix "flavour" inside band's music but expressed an opinion that "overwhelming feature is the confident and self-assured manner in which King's X go about their duty, serving up bluesy, power rock complete with heart and soul."

 Original Faith No More guitarist Jim Martin praised Gretchen Goes to Nebraska while speaking to MTV, saying "That was one of the only records of the so-called new bands that I really liked for quite a while.
 Heavy metal stalwart Devin Townsend called the album "One of The Five Albums That Made Me".

+In 2026, AllMusic declared the album was one of the "13 Greatest Sophomore Albums in Music History".